soumodiptab/secure-file-transfer-agent/README.md

 - Step1.
 The recipient logs into the website and navigates to the "Point-to-Point" transfer page.
 They enable the option "Allow to receive direct transfer files from partners," which displays their unique ID and Key.
 The recipient then provides this information to the sender.
 - Step 2.
 The recipient runs the client and selects the "Direct Transfer" option, and sets the desired save path for received files.
 - Step 3.
 The sender logs into the client and clicks "Start to Transfer File" in the "Point-to-Point" page.
 They enter the recipient's ID and Key to initiate the transfer.
 The recipient's client will automatically start receiving the file.
 - Step 4.
+The transfer process is monitored by the server, which provides upload and download progress information to both the sender and recipient.
+- Step 5.
 Once the transfer is complete, the recipient can open the local directory and view the received file.

-This streamlined process enables quick and efficient file transfer without the need for intermediate servers or links, saving time and reducing complexity.
+By adding a server to monitor all file transfers, the process becomes more efficient and transparent.
+Both the sender and recipient can view the progress of the transfer in real-time, and all transfer history is stored in one centralized location for easy access.

 ![](README_ASSETS/Images/workflow2.png)